touch-tree/framework/README.md

 - opcache for PHP 7.4

 ## Installation
-First, navigate to your project and include this repository as a submodule to your project:
+First, navigate to your project and include this repository as a submodule:

     git submodule add https://github.com/echtyushi/framework Framework